leos/DocVersionRedirector/README.md

 | RSpec       | rspec.info/documentation         | hardcoded |
 | Ruby Docs   | ruby-doc.org                     | hardcoded |

-For `dynamic` sites the extension will automatically parse the version numbers and add a configuration that's saved in local storage.
+For `dynamic` sites the extension will automatically parse the version numbers available on the site and add a configuration that's saved in local storage.
+These are re-checked once a day for any new versions.

 For `hardcoded` sites adding a new version or a language means the extension needs to be updated.
 Feel free to submit a PR.